JohanScheepers/Sensors/GatewayMe/README.md

 The primary coordinator and internet gateway for the IOT sensor network.

 ## Overview
 GatewayMe serves as the central bridge between the local autonomous mesh network and the internet.
-It aggregates JSON telemetry from all sensor nodes and forwards it to the cloud backend via a secure Ethernet connection.
+It aggregates binary telemetry from all sensor nodes and forwards it to the cloud backend via a secure Ethernet connection using the MQTT protocol.

 ## Hardware Specifications